microsoft/Search4Code/README.md

 # Search4Code: Web queries dataset for code search

-Search4Code is a dataset built using weak supervision on data extracted from anonymized Microsoft's Bing search engine logs to promote further research in the area of Natural Language based Code Search.
-We briefly describe the data below, for more details, refer to [our paper](LINK TO ARXIV) (under review).
+Search4Code is a large-scale web query based dataset of code search queries for C# and Java.
+The Search4Code data is mined from Microsoft Bing's anonymized search query logs using weak supervision technique.
+We hope the dataset will aid future research in the area of Natural Language based Code Search.
+We briefly describe the data below, for more details, refer to [our paper](https://arxiv.org) (under review).

 * [Dataset Information](#dataset-information)
 * [Dataset Schema](#dataset-schema)